 Disabled facilities grants

 Disabled facilities grants (DFGs) are available to qualifying disabled home owners, private tenants, tenants of registered providers (housing associations) and qualifying houseboat or park home owners.
-Download a copy of the Disabled Adaptations Policy 2015 (PDF 397kb).
+Download a copy of the DFG Policy 2015 (updated 25 September 2020) (PDF 509kb)

 What is a disabled facilities grant?

 A DFG is a grant that qualifying disabled people can apply for to help pay for major adaptations to their home.
 A major adaptation is classed as an adaptation that costs more than £1,000 that helps people with access into and around their home and to basic amenities such as bathing.
-The grant is available through West Lancashire Borough Council following an Occupational Therapy assessment which is carried out by Lancashire County Council.
+The grant is available through West Lancashire Borough Council following an Occupational Therapy or Trusted Assessor assessment.

 What can the grant be used to pay for?

-An Occupational Therapist will recommend the type of adaptations that are needed.
+An Occupational Therapist or Trusted Assessor will recommend the type of adaptations that are needed.
 As a guide, adaptations can be used to: